DazEdword/synology-toolset/README.md

-# Synology Toolset
+# Synotools
-A Python API wrapper and toolset for interfacing with Synology NAS devices using DiskStation Manager (DSM).
+A Python API wrapper and toolset for interacting with Synology NAS devices using DiskStation Manager (DSM).
 The repository provides two different toolsets to communicate with your NAS:

 * API: Through a Python wrapper simplifying DSM queries.
-* Command system: Through sh scripts hosted in the device, but called from any unix system capable of running `fabric`.
+* Command system: Through sh scripts hosted in the device, but called from any unix system capable of running `fabric` and python.

 API requires valid credentials as described in the section below.